Gastric Sleeve in Mexico: Most popular and effective weight loss surgery in 2021

 In order to get the highest patient care possible, Jet Medical Tourism® works with some of the best weight loss surgeons in Tijuana, Mexico who go the extra mile in delivering the highest success rates.

 Bariatric surgeons in Tijuana include Dr. Jorge Reyes Mendiola, Dr. Venecia Leon Hernandez, Dr. David Vazquez and Dr. Alejandro Santoyo Flores.
-These surgeons have access to leading bariatric equipment, medical technology and have performed many successful gastric sleeve surgeries in Mexico.
+These surgeons have access to leading bariatric equipment, medical technology and have performed many successful vertical sleeve surgeries in Mexico.

 How to choose Tijuana gastric sleeve doctors